manufacturing and construction industries in Nigeria, Manufacturing Industry Definition:

 FACTORY OR MODERN manufacturing and construction industries IN NIGERIA

-Modern manufacturing industries in Nigeria are grouped into four major industrial zones.
+Modern manufacturing and construction industries in Nigeria are grouped into four major industrial zones.
 These zones are:

 - The Western Industrial Zone: This zone is located in the western part of Nigeria or west of River Niger.
 Important industrial towns include Lagos, Ibadan, Sango Otta, Abeokuta, Epe, Apapa, Ewekoro and Oshogbo.